 Now you’ve looked inward and think you know what career you want to pursue, take the time to research your options.
 Is your dream job working at the best advertising company in the world?
 Then maybe you should know what companies are at the top of their game.
 Once you have a list in mind, research the different companies and their values.
-What are they are looking for and where do you fit in?
+What are they looking for and where do you fit in?
 Having a clear goal and idea of what employers expect of you will help you to go further in your career.

 Although choosing a career path can be overwhelming, remember that it’s not the end of the world if you choose something that isn’t right for you.
-There will be plenty of opportunity for you to change your mind later down the track.
+There will be plenty of opportunity for you to change your mind later down the road.
 Choose a career that stimulates you – turning your skills and passions into something even more worthwhile.